About Waratah Falls

 The first and easiest way was from an overlook on Main Street west of the Waratah River, where we got the view you see pictured above.

-From this vantage point, we were able to have a sweeping view of the waterfall plunging over a basalt face with blooming wildflowers lining the foreground and the town perched atop the cliffs in the background.
+From this vantage point, we were able to have a sweeping view of the waterfall plunging over a basalt face backed by the town itself perched atop the cliffs.

 We also noticed that there was what appeared to be a track that descended to the bottom of the falls on the opposite cliff across the river.